-When the terrible news of genocide comes we tend to get despondent.
+When the terrible news of a genocide comes we tend to get despondent.

 but generally we feel quite powerless.